CTMS/AutoSanVanilla/README.md

 # AutoSanVanilla
-A Skeen Python script that will optimize Mellenax Cards, vsphere, enable rdma, iser, and more
+A Skeen Python script that will optimize Mellenox Cards, vsphere, enable rdma, iser, and more